 In Burundi, 27.7% of young people, up to the age of 35 years old are unemployed.
 Unemployment fuels frustration and unrest, putting young people at risk of exploitation, political manipulation and economic migration.

-This year’s Christian Aid Week project is a pilot project, working with 150 young people in Rumonge (South Burundi).
-The project is a youth0led agricultural initiative, providing irrigation, basic agricultural equipment and hybrid greenhouse/polytunnels, growing edible crops including onions, tomatoes & aubergines.
-After being trained by our local partners, a cooperative will be formed, enabling the beneficiaries to enhance benefits and profits from working together.
+The project was a youth led agricultural initiative, providing irrigation, basic agricultural equipment and hybrid greenhouse/polytunnels, growing edible crops including onions, tomatoes and aubergines.
+After being trained by our local partners, a cooperative was formed, enabling the beneficiaries to enhance benefits and profits from working together.